Pritam9078/ZYPHERION/ARCHITECTURE.md

 # Zypherion Protocol: System Architecture

-This document provides a detailed visual representation and technical breakdown of the Zypherion Protocol's architecture, logic flows, and security models.
+This document provides a detailed visual representation and technical breakdown of the Zypherion Protocol's architecture, logic flows, and security models, now enhanced with Zero-Knowledge (ZK) proof capabilities and identity-centric governance.

 ---

 ## 1. High-Level System Architecture

-This diagram shows the structural relationship between the four primary layers of the protocol: the Sovereign Interface, the SDK, the Orchestration Engine, and the Consensus Layer.
+This diagram shows the structural relationship between the protocol layers, including the new **ZK Prover Engine** and **Identity-Based Redirection**.

 ```mermaid
 graph TD